Naruto/dotfiles/README.md

 This is naruto's dotfiles.

-The dotfiles aim to provide easily and smoothly operating and recognizable syntax eye-candy in zsh of a terminal.
+These dotfiles provide a smooth experience and eye-catching syntax highlighting for Zsh.

 # Prepare